ericung/practicalchemistry/README.md

 ## Quantum Chemistry and Physics
 ### Using 2D programs like javascript to create models for free
+* Figure out the distance formula between two points
+* Figure out how rotation of an image works
+* Figure out how gravity works on a 2D plane
 ### Using 3D programs like Blender and Unity to create models for free
+* Essentially the same as 2D but in 3D

 -----